- Download Size:

 Q: Will online poker players move to Nevada?

-A: Most internet poker players will not make a move to Nevada solely for the online poker offered there, as the player base will be limited and high stakes games are not likely to be offered.
-Those with Nevada addresses will try to play, though, to test the waters.
+A: Most internet poker players will not make a move to Nevada solely for the online poker offered there, as the player base is somewhat limited and high stakes games are not massively popular yet.
+Those with Las Vegas and Nevada addresses will try to play, though, to test the waters.

 Q: Will other states follow the lead and regulate online poker?

 A: Many other states are considering the option, but few have taken concrete steps in that direction.
 New Jersey was the first state to follow suit, and states like California continue to try.

 Gaming revenues from the state have been increasing since legalization, and they have eclipsed $10 billion annually since 2003, which generally accounts for more than 30 percent of total state revenue.
 The Nevada Gaming Control Board numbers for 2011 showed 340 gambling establishments reporting on all table and slot games, as well as race and sports book, and keno and bingo, and the total gaming revenue was $10,700,994,000, and approximately $865.25 million of that was tax revenue.
 Those funds go to education, local governments, problem gambling programs, and a general fund.
 There are estimates as to the revenue that online poker in Nevada may generate, but no solid numbers will be available until a later date.
 To contact legislators regarding Nevada online poker issues, visit this page Nevada Federal Representatives.

 Nevada state laws allow for all types of gambling under Title 41 of the Nevada statutes, with the exception of state-run lotteries.
 Charitable lotteries are the exception to that law.